 You can access the databases, through the library database page, on or off campus, using your Authcate.

-Databases provide access to the contents of journal articles, conference papers, these, patents and other information sources.
+Databases provide access to the contents of journal articles, conference papers, theses, patents and other information sources.
 They form the basis of, or add greater depth to your research.
 Most of databases provide links to full text sources where the library holds a subscription.
-Content not available in full text online may be held in the library in hard copy.

 Databases allow keyword searching of article titles, abstracts, and subject headings / descriptors.